oat-sa/taohub-articles/forge/qti/tao-pci.md

-It looks more like a W3C XHTML or HTML5 than the XHTML subset described in the QTI 2.1 specification: the style attribute is indeed forbidden in QTI, preventing any XSD validator to successfully validate the file.\
+It looks more like a W3C XHTML or HTML5 than the XHTML subset described in the QTI 2.1 specification: the style attribute is indeed forbidden in QTI, preventing any XSD validator to successfully validate the file.<br/>

 The question that naturally raises is which HTML namespace(s) does PCI actually support?
-This section will try to answer that question by comparing the XHTML subset of QTI, XHTML and XHTML 5 or any exotic markup flavour.\
+This section will try to answer that question by comparing the XHTML subset of QTI, XHTML and XHTML 5 or any exotic markup flavour.<br/>

 We consider (by experience) that validating the content of <pci:markup> would be difficult, and force the markup to be in a particular flavour too much restrictive.
-The only thing we can provide are recommendations.\
+The only thing we can provide are recommendations.<br/>

 However, In the Open Assessment Technologies implementations of Portable Custom Interactions, we chose and recommend the XHTML5 solution.

 #### XHTML Subset from QTI

 Using QTI-XHTML (as defined in QTI 2.1) may be a first and simple answer because QTI 2.1 already defines a clear subset of XHTML.
 This also means that PCI developers need to be careful about their markup usage.
 The advantage is that all HTML markups will share the same namespace (the one of QTI) which would help preventing confusions.
-On the other hand, the XHTML subset of QTI seems too small to accommodate for all the possibilities that current web technologies offer.\
+On the other hand, the XHTML subset of QTI seems too small to accommodate for all the possibilities that current web technologies offer.<br/>

 Using the XHTML subset of QTI as a markup language for Portable Custom Interactions.

 Table 7.
 XHTML Subset of QTI as a Markup Language for Portable Custom Interactions